FuelLabs/sway-libs/libs/native_asset/SPECIFICATION.md

 # Overview

-This document provides an overview of the Token library.
+This document provides an overview of the Native Asset Library.

 It outlines the use cases, i.e. specification, and describes how to implement the library.

 ## Use Cases

-The Token library can be used anytime a contract needs a basic implementation of the [SRC-20](https://github.com/FuelLabs/sway-standards/tree/master/standards/src_20) and [SRC-3](https://github.com/FuelLabs/sway-standards/tree/master/standards/src_3) standards.
+The Native Asset Library can be used anytime a contract needs a basic implementation of the [SRC-20](https://github.com/FuelLabs/sway-standards/tree/master/standards/src_20) and [SRC-3](https://github.com/FuelLabs/sway-standards/tree/master/standards/src_3) standards.

 ## Public Functions